 Re-entry may have to be restricted for a while even after damage is initially assessed and roads made passable.
 The public's understanding and cooperation is greatly appreciated.

-Police will be located at each bridge to the Island, to check Re-Entry Stickers or identification indicating property ownership or residency.
+Police will be located at each bridge to the Island, to check Re-Entry Decals or identification indicating property ownership or residency.

-New re-entry annual stickers were mailed to residents and property owners on their May water bill.
-Stickers issued before that the current year will not be honored for re-entry.
+New re-entry annual decals are mailed to residents and property owners to the mailing address on their water bill.
+Decals issued before the current year will not be honored for re-entry.
 New residents who need a sticker should contact Town Hall.
-Place it in your glove compartment so it can be transferred to another vehicle if needed.
-If you do not have a sticker, reasonable identification will be accepted as a re-entry pass, such as a driver's license, recent water, tax, or electric bill indicating local ownership or residency.
+If you do not have a decal, reasonable identification will be accepted as a re-entry pass, such as a driver's license, recent water, tax, or electric bill indicating local ownership or residency.

-- Properties with multiple owners - one sticker will be sent to the address on the water bill.
+- Properties with multiple owners - two decals will be sent to the mailing address on the water bill.
 The owners should decide who will be most likely to need the stickers for re-entry.

-- Families with more than one vehicle - store the top portion of the water bill with the hurricane re-entry sticker in the vehicle that will be most likely to be used for re-entry immediately after the storm when road condition may be poor.
+- Families with more than two vehicles - apply hurricane re-entry decal to the vehicles that will be most likely to be used for re-entry immediately after the storm when road condition may be poor.

 All emergency proclamations must be obeyed which typically include items such as: Access limited to your own property, curfews, restricted travel, restrictions on type or number of vehicles allowed, and acceptance of risk upon entering the town during early re-entry.
 Priority is given to restoring services and ensuring that roads are passable.
 Re-entry access may be terminated at any time to insure restoration of services.
 All emergency proclamations will be strictly enforced.